BergQuester/v8tr.github.io/_posts/2019-04-08-the-power-of-namespacing-in-swift.md

 ### Namespacing Techniques

 The implicit per-module namespacing is often not enough to express complex code structures.
-The solution is to create pseudo-namespaces by means of `enum`s.
+The solution is to create pseudo-namespaces by means of nested `enum`s.

 **Why enum?** Unlike structs, enums do not have synthesized initializers; unlike classes they do not allow for subclassing, which makes them a perfect candidate to simulate a namespace.
 Let's see the practical examples.

 **Better-organized constants**.
 Different ways to specify constants exist: global variables, properties, config files.
 Namespace groups constants in a readable, understandable and consistent way, without polluting outer scope.
-View controllers often have user-interface-related constraints, expressible via namespaced constants:
+The below example groups constants of a view controller into a namespace:

 ```swift
 class ItemListViewController {